Health Care Guide Information

 Chemotherapy: The first treatment choice for lymphoma is chemotherapy for both Hodgkin and non-Hodgkin lymphoma.

-Bone Marrow Transplant: After the completion of chemotherapy cycles, disease status is reassessed by doing PET (Proton emission tomography).
+Bone Marrow Transplant: After the completion of chemotherapy cycles, the disease status is reassessed by doing PET (Positron Emission Tomography).
 If the PET scan is cleared patient is offered Autologous Bone Marrow transplantation.

-Palliative care: If the disease is not responding to any treatment and the patient is terminally ill then the oncology physician decides to just manage the symptoms ease the patient’s suffering and make the patient comfortable.
+Palliative care: If the disease is not responding to any treatment and the patient is terminally ill, then the oncology physician decides to just manage the symptoms to ease the patient’s suffering and make the patient comfortable.

 Prevalence and survival of disease: for survival and prevalence data.